ABRG-Models/morphologica/examples/README.md

 Contains an implementation of the model described in the paper 'A simple model can unify a broad range of phenomena in retinotectal map development', Biological Cybernetics, 2011, by Hugh Simpson and Geoffrey Goodhill.
+This one is notable because it is an **agent based model**, rather than a reaction diffusion model.
+Proof that morphologica is useful for many different types of model!
+The image shows results for the wildtype model, Figs 2B to 2D in the paper, with parameters exactly as given in the paper.

 **From the base of morphologica**, run like this: